janscott525/Getting-and-Cleaing-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project
-This is the Getting and Cleaning Data Course Project The porject for this class asked us to download data from the internet analyze it meeting cetrtain data analytics criteria.
-The file run_analysis.R contained in this repository is the R Programming script file for this project.
-The data is from Samsung and is human activity data captured by smart devices, Information about the data can be found here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+This is the Getting and Cleaning Data Course Project The project for this class required us to download data from the internet and analyze it meeting certain data analytics criteria.
+The file: run_analysis.R, contained in this repository is the R Programming script file for this project.
+The data is from Samsung and is human activity data captured by smart devices.
+Information about the data can be found here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
-The data was separated into several data files - inlcuding test and trainign data.
+The data was separated into several data files - including test and training data.
 The following were the data analytics criteria that the class project required:
 1.Merge the training and the test sets to create one data set.
 2.Extract only the measurements on the mean and standard deviation for each measurement.
 3.Use descriptive activity names to name the activities in the data set